mendix/docs/content/en/docs/appstore/modules/data-importer-extension.md

    {{< figure src="/attachments/appstore/modules/data-importer-extension/custom-activity.png" >}}

-2. Double-click the activity and in the **File** field, select an input file (either an Excel or CSV).
+2. Double-click the activity and in the **File** field and select an input file (either Excel or CSV).
 3. In the **Data importer document** field, click **Select** and choose the Data Importer document you want to use.
-You will choose an appropriate Data Importer document based on the Input file.
+Choose an appropriate Data Importer document based on the input file.

   {{< figure src="/attachments/appstore/modules/data-importer-extension/choose-data-importer-template.png" >}}